-The current reading from CS1 or CS2 can be output to the SHAREo pin in the form of a digital bit stream, which is the output of the current sense ADC (see Figure 32).
-The bit stream is proportional to the current delivered by this unit to the load.
+The current reading from CS2 can be output to the SHAREO pin in the form of a digital bit stream, which is the output of the current sense ADC (see Figure 33).
+The bit stream from the Σ - Δ ADC is proportional to the current delivered by this unit to the load.
 By filtering this digital bit stream using an external RC filter, the current information is turned into an analog voltage that is proportional to the current delivered by this unit to the load.
 This voltage can be compared to the share bus voltage.
-If the unit is not supplying enough current, an error signal can be applied to the VS3± feedback point.
+If the unit is not supplying enough current, an error signal can be applied to the VS3 \pm feedback point.
 This signal causes the unit to increase its output voltage and, in turn, its current contribution to the load.

-Diaital Share Bus
+Digital Share Bus